 Introduction

-Ultrasound Guided Sclerotherapy (UGS) is a highly specialized procedure for treating varicose veins that are hidden beneath the skin.
+Ultrasound-guided sclerotherapy (UGS) is a highly specialized procedure for treating varicose veins that are hidden beneath the skin.

 How Does Ultrasound Guided Sclerotherapy Work?